Envirometrix/plotKML/README.md

 The same ideas can be applied to MULTILINESTRING objects.
-The only problem is that some of the features in `eberg_contous_sf` are not valid according to the simple feature definition of linestring.
+The only problem is that some of the features in `eberg_contous_sf` are not valid according to the simple feature definition of LINESTRING.
 For example

     eberg_contours@lines[[4]]
     #> An object of class "Lines"